Flanders Company accessory catalog for the /2 (slash 2) BMW motorcycle

 Pg.
-9 Luggage racks and safety bars.
+9 shows luggage racks and safety bars.
 All forms of crash bar are unsafe on a BMW motorcycle.
-The least unsafe was the upper left type, but they were a pain to swing out of the way for valve adjustments.
+The least risky was the upper left type, but they were a pain to swing out of the way for valve adjustments.
 The most dangerous was the upper right loop type.
-The lower left was “in between” in safety.
+The lower left was “in-between” in safety.
 I saw very few of the lower right type.
 You are invited to read my page on crash bars.

 Pg.
-10 Mirrors, foot pegs, headlight rim and guard, hub cover and nut.
+10 shows mirrors, footpegs, headlight rim, and guard, hub cover, and nut.
 The chrome hub cover and nut are not from BMW but done just for Butler and Smith.
 Notice the suffix “a” on the part number.

 Pg.
 11 Control cables (Bowden) and handgrips.

 Pg.
 12 Gas tanks.
-Chrome sided small tank sometimes called a “Parade tank”.
-I don’t recall ever seeing one on a bike in those days.
+Chrome sided small tank sometimes called a “Parade tank.”
+I don’t recall ever seeing one on a bike.

 Pg.
 13 Handlebars, toolkit More info about toolkits on this page.

 Pg.
-14 Luggage straps, gas cap, registration holder (required for California in those days)
+14 shows luggage straps, gas cap, registration holder (required for California in those days)

 Pg.
-15 Bulb kit, Drive Shaft Boot, Exhaust Flanges.
+15 shows a Bulb kit, Drive Shaft Boot, Exhaust Flanges.
 These were the fake finned castings that clamped over the plain exhaust nuts of the R50 and R60.
 It gave the lower end models the “look” of the R69S.
-It did nothing for increased cooling that I ever could tell.
+It did nothing for increased cooling.

 Pg.
-16 Air filters, spark plugs and sponge ring.
+16 Air filters, spark plugs, and sponge ring.
 The sponge ring was to soak up the gas that commonly leaked out of the gas cap.
 The collected fuel would ruin the paint on the tank for about 1″ around the cap.
-I always suggested removal of the ring and instead, use a blue rubber gasket from a VW because they actually sealed.
+I always suggested removal of the ring and, instead, use a blue rubber gasket from a VW because they sealed.